MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-8-support.md

 > - Support for Windows 8 ended on January 12, 2016.
 [Learn more](/lifecycle/faq/windows#windows-81)
 > - Microsoft 365 Apps is not supported on Windows 8.
 > - If you're running Office on Windows 8 in your organization, you should [upgrade to a supported operating system](#upgrade-from-windows-8-to-a-supported-operating-system).
-> - If you're a home user running Office on Windows 8, see [Windows 8 end of support and Office](https://support.microsoft.com/office/34e28be4-1e4f-4928-b210-3f45d8215595) instead of reading this article.
+> - If you're a home user running Office on Windows 8, see [Windows 8 and Windows 8.1 end of support and Office](https://support.microsoft.com/office/34e28be4-1e4f-4928-b210-3f45d8215595) instead of reading this article.

 Office 365 and Microsoft 365 are governed by the [Modern Lifecycle Policy](/lifecycle/policies/modern), which requires customers to stay current as per the servicing and [system requirements](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources) for the product or service.
 This policy includes using Microsoft 365 Apps on a Windows operating system that is currently in support.